-Real Estate, Land Use and Permitting, Litigation, Commercial, Financing, Environmental and Renewables
+Real Estate, Land Use and Permitting, Act 250 and Municipal Zoning, Litigation, Commercial, Financing, Environmental and Renewables

 - Georgetown University Law Center, J.D.
 1981.